Boy, if I had a dollar for every time that I was asked that question I would be a $100 richer.

 - Health testing-cardiology, eye disorders,

-- Complete physical exam by a veterinarian
+- A complete physical exam by a veterinarian

 - Puppy vaccines and de-worming given by a veterinarian